jumpnow/jumpnowtek-site/_drafts/mender-bbb-notes.md

 The aggressive poll times are for development.

-d) The **artifact-verify-key.pem** is the public key used to verify upgrade artifacts.
+The **artifact-verify-key.pem** is the public key used to verify upgrade artifacts.
 See the instructions in `meta-bbb/docs/README-mender-keys` for generating and using mender signing keys.

-e) I am running a mender server locally and **server.crt** is the self-signed cert for my server.
+I am running a mender server locally and **server.crt** is the self-signed cert for my server.
 See the instructions for [setting up a production server][mender-prod-server-doc] in the mender docs.

-f) Add the url to my mender server so it gets added in the device **mender.conf**.
+**d)** Add the url to my mender server so it gets added in the device **mender.conf**.
 I did this in **local.conf** though could also be done in the mender bbappend.

     MENDER_SERVER_URL = "https://octo.jumpnow"

-g) Add a mender artifact name variable in **local.conf** so artifacts get a name.
+**e)** Add a mender artifact name variable in **local.conf** so artifacts get a name.
 This ends up in **/etc/mender/artifact_info** on the device.

     MENDER_ARTIFACT_NAME = "bbb-test-1"

-f) I am running sysvinit not systemd, so add an init script to start the mender service on the units.
+**f)** I am running sysvinit not systemd, so add an init script to start the mender service on the units.
 See the example in **meta-bbb/recipes-mender/mender-sysvinit**.

 ### Image creation

-a) I couldn't get the default mender sdimg files to build.
-I've never had great success with Yocto's **wic** tool and this was no exception.
-Mender's idea is the you enable sdimg creation by inheriting **mender-image-sd** in **local.conf**.
+**a)** I couldn't get the default mender sdimg files to build.
+My fault no doube, but I've never had great success with Yocto's **wic** tool and I don't bother fighting it anymore.
+It's easy enough to do the same thing with a shell script.

+For completeness, the mender idea is that you inherit **mender-image-sd** in **local.conf** and that will generate an sdimg automatically during builds.
+Of course this also slows subsequent builds when you are only building upgrade **artifacts** ...

-Note that you only need this sdimg for initial provisioning.
-After that upgrades happen via 'artifacts' and do not use the sdimg files.
+The sdimg is only used for initial provisioning.
+This is the initial system you copy to the SD card.
+After that all upgrades happen via 'artifacts' and do not use sdimg files.

 To build installer image files I am using a custom shell script.
 It's a small variation of an existing image script I already use and so was pretty easy to write.